ER-95/odin_project/README.md

 * rather than doing git add \*, it's best to git add files individually - that way you can add individual commit messages rather than all of your commit messages in one commit being the same

 # notes for myself
-## i won't be clearing these out when they're completed, but it's nice to have a history of where i've been and where i am in comparison
+## i won't be clearing these out when they're completed, but it's nice to have a history of where i've been and where i am in comparison - i'll probably at least mark them as complete

 * look into what these do - they're not covered by The Odin Project
 ```